s44s/wafs/README.md

 # minor-webdev-wafs
 The repo for the course 'Web App From Scratch'

+##
+In the folder 'app' you can find the basic code for a single page web app.
+Website is live on: [https://s44s.github.io/wafs/app/](https://s44s.github.io/wafs/app/)

 ## Advantages and disadvantages of JavaScript libraries/frameworks
 In this course we are going to develop a singe page web app with native JavaScript.
 So no use of jQuery, React or other libraries and/or frameworks.
 Learn the actual underlying technologies, before learning abstractions.
 I have listed some pros and cons of using JavaScript libraries;